KEERRO/ctf-writeups/CSAW CTF'19 QUALS/BABY BOI/README.md

 and we also have the libc linked in the server so the attack scenario is simple:

-1-get the leaked adress of printf.
+1-get the leaked address of printf.

-2-get the offset of printf in libc and calculate the base adress.
+2-get the offset of printf in libc and calculate the base address.

 3-collect needed gadgets and build the ROP chain.